How do you feel about success in your life right now?

-The physical life of this magnificent spirit was cut way too short, but his words live on to inspire us…..
+The physical life of this great spirit was cut way too short but his words continue to reverberate throughout the ages…

 It is truly a shame that so many go through life without pursuing their real dreams due to a fear of failure.
 The ego says “If I do this and fail, they will laugh at me, they will call me a loser.”